Running and Debugging Unit Tests

 The preview pane lets you analyze test results and navigate from a failed test's output to the code lines that originated the exception, all with a single click.

-To profile tests, you will need to install dotTrace Performance.
-You will then be able to start profiling directly from the editor using the sidebar marks that ReSharper adds for test classes and individual tests.
+With dotTrace installed, you will be able to start profiling directly from the editor using the sidebar marks that ReSharper adds for test classes and individual tests.

-When you install dotCover, you will be able to analyze and visualize code coverage on unit tests from the selected scope and thus quickly spot uncovered code areas.
-These data can be very helpful for prioritizing application development and testing activities.
+When you install dotCover, it will analyze and visualize code coverage on unit tests from the selected scope and reveal code that is not covered with unit tests.
+This can be very helpful for setting the right priorities in application development and quality assurance.